 From this analysis it is evident that the only low risk situations occur with operations in the Part 107 conditions.
 This was expected due to the nature of Part 107 and the current operability allowed by the FAA.
 In the medium risk category, most of the operating environments are in the BVLOS operations.
-This is also expected since both cases can be allowed by using a FAA waiver process to allow operations in these areas.
-The waiver and potentially other situations may be mitigated using additional processes, procedures, and technology to reduce the risk to a lower acceptable level.
-The high risk category contains mainly urban and near airport operations.
-These areas result in high risk operations and significant mitigation schemes are needed to reduce the risk to an acceptable level.
+This is also expected since both cases can be allowed by using

 RISK PART 107 ROVAL BVLOS URBAN BVLOS NEAR AIRPORT BVLOS

 ADS-B Dropout LOW MEDIUM MEDIUM HIGH

-GPS Dropout LOW MEDIUM нісн HIGH
+GPS Dropout LOW MEDIUM HIGH HIGH

 ADS-B Signal Jamming LOW LOW MEDIUM HIGH

 GPS Signal Jamming LOW LOW MED/HIGH HIGH

 ADS-B Signal Spoofing LOW MEDIUM MED/HIGH HIGH

 GPS Signal Spoofing LOW MED/HIGH MED/HIGH HIGH